-Alcohol and Caffeine are two of the most widely used psychoactive substances in the world.
+Alcohol and Caffeine are widely used throughout the world.
 With such powerful cultural significance, it is easy to see similarities between the two chemicals.
 However, these two compounds are produced in very different ways.

 Beer is traditionally brewed from water, grain, hops, and yeast, none of which contain caffeine.
 Furthermore, the fermentation process that makes beer alcoholic is unable to produce caffeine.
 But while most beer is not caffeinated, beers flavored with coffee, chocolate, or other additives may contain small amounts of caffeine.

-Read on to find out more about the science of caffeinated beer and to see which popular beers might give you a buzz!
+Read on to find out more about the science of caffeinated beer!

 Does beer have any caffeine in it?